 - The Crimes section includes the characteristics and prevalence of crime, and other information about crimes including sexual assault, elder abuse, and child abuse.

-- The Special Populations section includes information and skills to serve special populations such as LGBTQ populations, campus/university victims of crime, and victims of sexual assault in the military.
+- The Specific Considerations for Providing Victim Services section includes information and skills to serve populations such as LGBTQ populations, campus/university victims of crime, and victims of sexual assault in the military.

 Looking for help?